zatserkl/mnist_resolution/README.md

-# Effect of resolution on performace on MNIST handwritten digits recognition
+# Effect of resolution on performance on MNIST handwritten digits recognition

 ## Introduction